 62. The excess funds subaccount will hold any system restoration charge remittances and investment earnings on the collection account (other than earnings attributable to the capital subaccount and released under the terms of the indenture) in excess of the amounts needed to pay current principal and interest on the system restoration bonds and to pay ongoing costs related to the system restoration bonds (including, but not limited to, replenishing the capital subaccount).
 Any balance in or allocated to the excess funds subaccount on a true-up adjustment date will be subtracted from the Periodic Payment Requirement for purposes of the true-up adjustment.
-The funds in this subaccount will be invested by the indenture trustee in short-term high-quality investments, and such funds (including investment earnings thereon) will be used by the indenture trustee to pay principal and interest on the system restoration bonds.
+The funds in this subaccount will be invested by the indenture trustee in short-term high-quality investments, and such funds (including investment earnings thereon) will be used by the indenture trustee to pay principal and interest on the system restoration bonds and other ongoing costs relating to the system restoration bonds.